Home

 Agroecology & Biological Control

-My dissertation investigated the extension of agroecology through California's agroecological partnerships, and it is now available from MIT Press as Agroecology in Action: Extending Alternative Agriculture Through Social Networks.
-You can order it from MIT Press or Amazon.com, as you like!
+My dissertation investigated the extension of agroecology through California's agroecological partnerships, and it is available from MIT Press as Agroecology in Action: Extending Alternative Agriculture Through Social Networks.
 Several other publications resulted from this work (below).
-I serve as a member of the Light Brown Apple Moth Environmental Advisory Task Force for the California Department of Food & Agriculture's LBAM eradication program.
+I wrote an author meets blogger article for The World's Fair at University of Virginia.

 Social science research into biological control practice and policy